-- (a) An Applicant may make a written request to the Port Operator requesting information which is reasonably required by the Applicant to make an Access Application.
+- (a) An Applicant may make a written request to the Port Operator requesting information which is reasonably required by the Applicant to make an Access Application including information reasonably required by the Applicant about the availability of a prescribed service or the terms and conditions of access to a prescribed service.
 The Applicant may make a request on more than one occasion at any time prior to the making of an Access Application. - (b) Subject to paragraph (d) below, the Port Operator will provide, within 10 Business Days, any information reasonably requested by an Applicant which is related to access to the Services to which the Applicant seeks access (or increased access) and which is reasonably required by the Applicant to assist in making an Access Application. - (c) If the Applicant's request for information is not sufficiently clear or detailed to enable the Port Operator to identify the information sought by the Applicant, the Port Operator must notify the Applicant within five Business Days and seek clarification of the Applicant's request.
-Time under paragraph (b) will not run during the period from the date of the Port Operator's request to the date the requested information is provided by the Applicant.

-- (d) The Port Operator's obligation under paragraph (b) is subject to: - the Port Operator not disclosing any information which would breach a confidentiality obligation binding upon it or which it considers (acting reasonably) is commercially sensitive in relation to its own operations; and - (ii) the Port Operator being able to refuse the request if it is unduly and manifestly onerous to the Port Operator or the information is not ordinarily and freely available to the Port Operator. - (e) Prior to an Applicant submitting an Access Application, the Port Operator will, if requested by the Applicant, attend an initial meeting or telephone call with the Applicant within five Business Days of the request to discuss the proposed Access Application and to provide clarification of the process outlined in the Access Policy.
+Time under paragraph (b) will not run during the period from the date of the Port Operator's request to the date the requested information is provided by the Applicant. - (d) The Port Operator's obligation under paragraph (b) is subject to: - the Port Operator not disclosing any information which would breach a confidentiality obligation binding upon it or which it considers (acting reasonably) is commercially sensitive in relation to its own operations; and - (ii) the Port Operator being able to refuse the request if it is unduly and manifestly onerous to the Port Operator or the information is not ordinarily and freely available to the Port Operator. - (e) Prior to an Applicant submitting an Access Application, the Port Operator will, if requested by the Applicant, attend an initial meeting or telephone call with the Applicant within five Business Days of the request to discuss the proposed Access Application and to provide clarification of the process outlined in the Access Policy.